aliannejadi/ClariQ/README.md

 Namely, the collected dataset consists of:

-* **User Request:** an initial user request in the conversational form, e.g., "What is Fickle Creek Farm?", with a label reflects if clarification is needed ranged from 1 to 4;
+* **User Request:** an initial user request in the conversational form, e.g., "What is Fickle Creek Farm?", with a label reflects if is needed ranged from 1 to 4;
 * **Clarification questions:** a set of possible clarifying questions, e.g., "Do you want to know the location of fickle creek farm?";